Friendly Towns Program

 Fresh Air Fund children are…

-Fresh Air Fund children are boys and girls, ages six to 18, who live in New York City.
+Fresh Air Fund children are boys and girls, ages seven to 18, who live in New York City.
 The majority are from low-income communities.
 They typically live in apartment buildings, and are more familiar with busy city blocks than quiet country roads, but the kids who participate in the Friendly Towns Program are like any other – they want to play, laugh, make new friends, and enjoy the simple pleasures of life away from the city.

 Did You Know

 - Children who are reinvited by host families may continue with The Fresh Air Fund through age 18, and may enjoy extended trips.

 - Fresh Air children are registered by more social service and community organizations -including schools, hospitals, and churches - in all five boroughs of New York City.

 - Host Families may request the age group and gender of the Fresh Air youngster they would like to host.